ircv3/ircv3-specifications/extensions/metadata.md

 *This section is not normative*

-This specification replaces the first `metadata` specification, by adding the following incompatible changes:
+This specification replaces an earlier deprecated `metadata-notify` specification, by adding the following incompatible changes:

 * The `metadata-notify` cap subscribed you to all keys.
 With the addition of explicit [`SUB`](#metadata-sub) and [`UNSUB`](#metadata-unsub) subcommands, this is no longer the case.
 * Rate limiting protocol mechanics.